 Next up on our list of high-capacity menstrual cups to consider if you have a heavy period is the XO Flo.
 It’s a newcomer to the menstrual cup world, but the company Glad Rags has been around for decades.
 They are the makers of the Keeper Cup, the first modern-day menstrual cup (it’s made from latex).

 With a capacity of 38 ml, the XO Flo is a nice option if you have a heavy period.
 Compare this to something like the Diva Cup at 30 ml.

 A few of the things we love about this cup include the following:

 - Balls on the stem to assist with removal.
 This cup is the only one to include this feature as far as we know.

 - A nice medium level firmness.
 Easy enough to insert, but also feels comfortable to wear.

 - No prominent rim, which some people prefer.

-Check out this new, high-capacity menstrual cup for yourself on Amazon:
+Check out this new, high-capacity menstrual cup for yourself online: